-The PD section has the following functions, with the first four covered above.
+The PD section has the following self-protection functions.

-- Detection

-- Classification

-- VDD to VSS UVLO

-- Orderly sequencing of CIN charge and converter operation

 - Hotswap switch current limit

 - Hotswap switch foldback

 - Hotswap thermal protection

 The internal hotswap MOSFET is protected against output faults with a current limit and deglitched foldback.
-The PSE output cannot be relied on to protect the PD MOSFET against transient conditions, so the PD implements its own protection.
-High stress conditions include converter output shorts, shorts from $V{DD}$ to RTN, or transients on the input line.
+The PSE output cannot be relied on to protect the PD MOSFET against transient conditions, requiring the PD to provide fault protection.
+High stress conditions include converter output shorts, shorts from V{DD1} to RTN, or transients on the input line.
 An overload on the pass MOSFET engages the current limit, with $V{RTN-VSS}$ rising as a result.
-If $V{RTN}$ rises above ~12 V for longer than ~400 $\mu$ s, the current limit reverts to the inrush limit, and turns the converter off.
-The 400 $\mu$ s deglitch feature prevents momentary transients from causing a PD reset, provided that recovery lies within the bounds of the hotswap and PSE protection.
+If V{RTN} rises above ~12 V for longer than ~400 μ s, the current limit reverts to the inrush limit, and turns the converter off.
+The 400 μ s deglitch feature prevents momentary transients from causing a PD reset, provided that recovery lies within the bounds of the hotswap and PSE protection.
 Figure 20 shows an example of recovery from a 15 V PSE rising voltage step.
 The hotswap MOSFET goes into current limit, overshooting to a relatively low current, recovers to 420 mA full current limit, and charges the input capacitor while the converter continues to run.
-The MOSFET did not go into foldback because $V{RTN-VSS}$ was below 12 V after the 400 $\mu$ s deglitch.
+The MOSFET did not go into foldback because $V{RTN-VSS}$ was below 12 V after the 400 μ s deglitch.